prasang-gupta/chatbot-monitoring/output/nlu_new.md

 - How can I top up with Google play?
 - How can I top up with Apple Pay?
 - Is it possible to use my apple watch for topping up?
+## intent: contactless_not_working
-## intent: contactless_not_working- Should i uninstall the app before i try it again?
+- Should i uninstall the app before i try it again?
 - How come when I tried to pay contactless at the bus it didnt work?
 - Why is my contactless not working?
 - My contactless payments don't work.